Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 occur, or occur quite soon after one of the other two instructions.
 From that point, it is simply required that the pilot maintain the current state for best chance of missile success.

-#### Pull-up
->>>>>>> Stashed changes

-The Pull-Up instruction is guidance for the pilot to initiate a steady rotation back to the horizon, and, if desired, continue into a steady climb state until range requirements are met and the missile is launched.
-The pilot can choose to either bring the aircraft to near level and stop, or pull further into a low climb profile.
-When the aircraft is approximately 5 seconds away from release, the level indicator will illuminate, directing the pilot to maintain the current orientation until the Shrike is away.

 ### Loft